Rosella (brand)

 Rosella is a brand of tomato soup, tomato sauces, pickled vegetables, and condiments, founded in Australia in 1895 as the Rosella Preserving & Manufacturing Co.
 Rosella has had a number of owners since, including a 40-year period where it was owned by Unilever.
 The current owner is Sabrands Australia, which acquired the brand in April 2013.

-It is named for the Australian parrot of the same name, which forms part of its logo.
+It is named after the Australian parrot of the same name, which forms part of its logo.

 History

 The Rosella brand began in 1895 when founders H.R.
 McCracken (a commission agent) and T.J.
 Press (a grocer) started making jams and preserving fruits in a backyard in Carlton, Victoria.
 With the financial backing of Frederick John Cato (of grocery chain Moran & Cato) the company opened a small factory in Flinders Street, Melbourne before the Rosella Preserving Company opened its Richmond, Victoria, factory in 1905.